Twelve Lifestyle Tips for Vibrant Skin

 1. Don’t Smoke

-Not only does nicotine reduce blood flow to the skin and thereby compromise the nutrition going to the skin, smoking cigarettes also decreases the efficiency with which the skin can regenerate itself.
+Not only does nicotine reduce blood flow to the skin, compromising the nutrition going there, but also smoking cigarettes decreases the efficiency with which the skin can regenerate itself.
 Smoking a single cigarette can reduce blood flow to the fingers by 24%.
 This constriction of the skin’s blood vessels can last up to 90 minutes.
 Smoking makes the skin more prone to wrinkles.